pandaproject/panda/docs/api.rst

 List
 ----

 When queried as a list, a "fake" category named "Uncategorized" will also be returned.
 This category includes the count of all Datasets not in any other category.
-It's slug is ``uncategorized`` is 0, but it can only be accessed as a part of the list.
+It's slug is ``uncategorized`` and its id is 0, but it can only be accessed as a part of the list.

 ::